Guoyantao/GFCalculator/README.md

 ## Global Forest Change map
 Quantification of tree cover area and deforestation events from satellite imagery in a systematic way across the globe is a considerable challenge, which has been undertaken by group of prof. Hansen from Maryland University, in cooperation with Google team.
 The result, Global Forest Change (GFC) map, is a map product that provides estimates on forest cover in year 2000, as well as gain and loss events that happened until 2014 (as of version 1.2 of the map).
 The map has resolution 1296001 x 493200 pixels and a pixel size 30 metres.
 Since pixels are squares, a single pixel represents 30m * 30m = 900m<sup>2</sup> area.

+## Google Earth Engine
+Google Earth Engine (GEE) is a cloud computing platform dedicated to Earth Observation.
+Its massive data archive brings together over 40 years of historical and current Earth observation imagery and consists of petabytes of data, constantly growing as new imagery is acquired.
+API of the Earth Engine, provided in Python and JavaScript, allows seemless parallel computing and geospatial operation: developer for most of the time can remain blissfully unaware of underlying complexity of distributed computing, managing projections or resampling of data.

 ## Basics
 GFC map is composed of several bands (layers).
 Each layer is a separate image that represents a different piece of information.
 Here we will focus on four of them:
 * **treecover2000**: percentage of tree cover in the pixel.
 In other words, each pixel has value from 0 till 100, with 0 meaning no forest at all and 100 full forest cover